QuantEcon/lecture-source-py/source/rst/sci_libs.rst

     !pip install joblib

-from within a notebook
+from within a notebook.

-Here we review just the basics
+Here we review just the basics.